 The many restorative benefits of dental implants aren’t the only promise you can expect.
 Their versatility is unmatched in the world of tooth replacement.
 Learn how you can restore your smile, regardless of the number of teeth you may be missing!

 A single tooth is replaced via one titanium post and one porcelain crown.
 An abutment attaches the restoration to the implant and provides long-term stability.
 Our dental office uses porcelain because of its incredibly natural characteristics.

 If you have consecutive missing teeth, an implant-supported bridge can easily fill the gap in your smile.
 Instead of relying on natural teeth to anchor the restoration, two implants hold the bridge, one on either end with pontics sitting in between them.
 This option is ideal if you don’t want to remove existing tooth structure.

 Are you missing most or all of your teeth in a single arch?
 Full and partial dentures can not only be held in place via dental implants, but they can be customized to be removable or fixed depending on your preference.
 Even better, you don’t need an implant dedicated to each tooth you intend on replacing, helping you cut down on costs.

 While dental implants can be expensive, your treatment costs will likely differ from other patients.
-The planning and restoration stages of treatment are highly customizable; placing one implant is going to cost less than placing several throughout the jaw and a single implant-retained crown will cost less than a 3-unit bridge or implant-retained denture.
+The planning and restoration stages of treatment are highly customizable; placing one implant is going to cost less than placing several throughout the jaw and a single implant-supported crown will cost less than a three-unit bridge or implant denture.
 Furthermore, those who do not need preparatory treatments like bone grafts, periodontal therapy, or sinus lifts save more money on treatment overall.